Hottest day of the year in Northern Ireland as temperatures top 30C

 In the Republic of Ireland, a yellow weather warning is in place and red and amber weather alerts for extreme heat have been issued across Great Britain.

-The Met Office said that by 4pm, a temperature of 30.5C had been recorded in Armagh, and 30.4C in Derrylin in Co Fermanagh.
+The Met Office recorded a temperature of 31.1C in Derrylin in Co Fermanagh and 30.6C in Armagh.

 The highest temperature ever recorded in Northern Ireland was 31.3C (88.3F) in Castlederg in County Tyrone last July.